Mississippi in the American Civil War: Military enlistment

-There were regional variations, as Logue shows. almost all soldiers were volunteers.
+The vast majority of white Mississippians supported slavery and the Confederate cause, and thousands volunteered to join the Confederate military.
+Around 80,000 white Mississippians served in the Confederate Army, supplying 45 infantry regiments, 18 cavalry regiments, multiple artillery batteries, and numerous smaller organizations.
+Twelve of the infantry regiments and two of the artillery batteries served in the Eastern theater as part of the Army of Northern Virginia under General Robert E. Lee, the remainder of the Mississippi infantry and artillery troops, along with all of the Mississippi cavalry units fought in the Western Theater as part of the Army of Tennessee led by Generals Braxton Bragg, Joseph E. Johnston, Nathan Bedford Forrest and John Bell Hood.
+Initially the Confederate armies were filled by volunteers, until Confederate conscription came into effect in 1862, making white men age 18-35 eligible for the draft.
+Various exemptions applied, but as time went on these were limited and the age range was expanded as well, with men age 17-50 eligible for conscription by the war's end.
+According to one historian's analysis, approximately one third of Mississippi's Confederate soldiers died during the course of the conflict.

+There were regional variations in enthusiasm for Confederate service.
 The likelihood of a man volunteering for service increased with a person's amount of personal property owned, including slaves.
 Poor men were less likely to volunteer.
 Men living near the Mississippi River, regardless of their wealth or other characteristics, were less likely to join the army than were those living in the state's interior.
 Many military-age men in these western counties had moved elsewhere.
 Union control of the Mississippi River made its neighbors especially vulnerable, and river-county residents apparently left their communities (and often the Confederacy) rather than face invasion.